How to Find the Best Keynote Speaker for Your Event

 If you have a huge budget, go ahead and think big with a Google search for the giants of your industry or fan-favorite celebrities.
 However, if you have limits, start building a list of potential candidates by checking out competitor conferences and exploring LinkedIn and related industry groups.
 Local networking groups or industry-related societies will likely have lots of ideas for speakers who are relevant to the industry.

-You can also use local organizations, like The Texas Speakers Bureau or National Speakers Association Austin to find great candidates who reside right here in our city.
+You can also use local organizations, like The Texas Speakers Bureau or National Speakers Association Austin to find a great keynote speaker who reside right here in our city.
 The American Genius has even put together an amazing list of women in tech who are willing to speak at Austin events.
 And if all else fails, search YouTube for “person talking about [insert desired topic here].”

 4) Narrow Your List

-While you might be willing to take a chance on an inexperienced speaker who comes with glowing recommendations, you need to be sure that your most important speakers have the experience to deliver.
-Most seasoned speakers will have examples of their work on YouTube, which allows you to get an immediate feel for their style and if it will be right for your event.
+Be sure that your most important speakers have the experience to deliver.
+Most seasoned speakers will have examples of their work on YouTube.
+Watch them in action to get a feel for their style and if it will be right for your event.

-From there, check out their other social media profiles for reviews and recommendations.
+Then, check out their other social media profiles for reviews and recommendations.
 Once you’ve vetted the speakers, arrange your agenda strategically.
-If one speaker is weaker than the others, put them in a less significant slot, and plan to spend some time ensuring that they’re prepared to do the best job they can.
-With some guidance all of your speakers can shine, and less experienced presenters may become the keynotes in the future.
+If one speaker is weaker than the others, put them in a less significant slot.
+Plan to spend some time ensuring that they’re prepared to do the best job they can.
+With some guidance all of your speakers can shine.
+Less experienced presenters may even become the keynotes in the future.

 5) Don’t Cross Everyone off Your List Right Away

-Go ahead and dream about a speaker who is just beyond your budget — it’s perfectly normal for you to negotiate fees.
+Go ahead and dream about a keynote speaker who is just beyond your budget.
+It’s perfectly normal for you to negotiate fees.
 Know your ideal and max prices for a speaker and bring them an offer.
 But don’t assume you’ll be able to get every person on your list this way.
-Just in case you can’t get all of the perfect candidates, keep a list of the people who almost made the cut, so that you have them to fall back on.
+If you can’t get all of the perfect candidates, keep a list of the people who almost made the cut, so that you have them to fall back on.

-- Hold onto your “maybe” list (with contact details) for future years, so that you can check in on speakers to see if they’ve come up to par for future events.
+- Hold onto your “maybe” list (with contact details) for future years.
+Check in on keynote speakers to see if they’ve come up to par for future events.

 - Even great speakers who aren’t given any direction can perform poorly at your event.
-Be sure to participate in choosing the topic and to give direction as you see drafts of their outlines and final decks.
-You have the birds-eye view of all of your speakers, so it’s up to you to see that they flow well together and are focused on the target topics.
-Also, be sure to give speakers a stage tour before the event takes off so that they are familiar and comfortable with their surroundings.
+Be sure to participate in choosing the topic.
+Give direction as you see drafts of their outlines and final decks.
+You have the birds-eye view of all of your speakers.
+It’s up to you to see that they flow well together and are focused on the target topics.
+Also, give speakers a stage tour before the event takes off.
+This way, they are familiar and comfortable with their surroundings.